YanjieHe/Cygnus_Interpreter/README.md

 		end
 ### Higher-order function
-	Function in Cygnus can be used as a parameter, namely you can write a higher-order function.
+	Function in Cygnus can be used as a parameter, namely you can write higher-order functions.
 	See the following example:
 		def mul(x,y) begin
 			return x * y